Domi-G/MagicMirror/README.md

 ### Server Only

 In some cases, you want to start the application without an actual app window.
 In this case, execute the following command from the MagicMirror folder: `node serveronly`.
 This will start the server, after which you can open the application in your browser of choice.
+If you use Firefox you can also enable the automatic fullscreen mode by setting this values on the `about:config` page:

+* full-screen-api.allow-trusted-requests-only = `false`
+* full-screen-api.warning.timeout = `0` (optional - hides the fullscreen start massage)

+Alternatively the fullscreen mode can be activated by a single mouseclick somewhere inside the browser window.

 ### Raspberry Configuration & Auto Start.